How to apply?

 The National Joint PhD Program in Nautical Operations has established cooperation agreements with the following institutions: World Maritime University (Sweden), Maritime University of Szczecin (Poland), TU Delft (Netherlands) and Liverpool John Moores University (UK).

+Exchange agreements are made directly between the partner institutions in the joint degree and the foreign institutions.
 For more information (including financing of your stay abroad), please contact your local PhD-coordinator.